Nature and Climate Change

 Through simple actions like planting cover crops, changing the way we manage forests and installing community rain gardens, Minnesotans can make a big impact for people and nature.

 In order to meet the pace and scale that effectively tackling climate change requires, we need everyone to pitch in.
 The good news is that we already have the blueprint—developed by Mother Nature herself!
-Keep scrolling to learn about Minnesotans who are already making good use of nature to tackle climate change.

 Our Climate Action Toolkit